Ask any Christmas fan to list the things they love most about the holidays and Christmas TV specials will likely feature in that list.

 What Makes a Good Christmas TV Special for Me?

 > Set at Christmas: As above and fairly obviously I think, it needs to either be set at Christmas or have a Christmas storyline; they can’t just stick tinsel up and call it a Christmas TV special.
-That means Christmas Eve, Christmas Day and Boxing Day, I want to see them.
+That means Christmas Eve, Christmas Day or Boxing Day, I want to see them.

 > Traditions: Tradition is everything at Christmas, the food, the decorations, the gifts and it makes me very happy to see them taking place.
 Extra points for seeing characters trimming their tree or actually cooking the food.